HuskyGameDev/2018-team3/README.md

 Ever since Reggie was a child, he has had a desire to go on adventures.
 The young tiger would spare no one the privilege of hearing his dreams of travel and finding countless treasures, including his all-but-equal Foxtail.
 As Reggie’s dreams grew larger, Foxtail became angry and swore an oath to prevent Reggie from ever fulfilling his dreams.
 In fact, Foxtail works night and day to not only stop Reggie from finding the secrets locked away in forgotten chambers, but secure the riches for himself.
 After years of searching, Reggie has finally secured the location of the infamous Temple of the Sun - known to house the greatest score any adventurer could dream of.
 In a race against time, Reggie must survive the trials The Temple has in store from him and find the hidden treasures before his rival Foxtail.

-### Story Breakdown per Level
+#### Story Breakdown per Level

 - **Level 1**
-  - Having just set off, reggie must fight his way through the jungle to get to the Temple.
+  - Having just set off, Reggie must fight his way through the jungle to get to the Temple.
   - Reggie learns that Foxtail has been monitoring his progress
   - The level ends with Reggie finding the Temple.
 - **Level 2, etc.**